High harmonic generation from a Bose-Einstein condensate: HHG from a BEC

 To solve the dynamics of the quantum state of the optical field modes, we further transform into the interaction picture with respect to $H_{sc}(t) = H_{BG} + H_{I,cl}(t)$, such that the final interaction Hamiltonian is given by

 The time-dependent dipole $D_q(t) = U_{sc}^\dagger(t) D_q U_{sc}(t)$ is the dipole moment operator

 dressed by the semi-classical interaction, where $U_{sc}(t)$ is the unitary rotation with respect to the semi-classical Hamiltonian $H_{sc}(t)$.
-We shall now solve the dynamics of the optical field modes.
+This transformation is performed to solve the dominant semi-classical dynamics from the intense driving field self-consistently, and treat the driven dipole as the source term coupled to the quantum field.
+We shall now proceed to solve the dynamics of the optical field modes.
 Therefore, we consider each term in the classical mixture of the initial state $\rho(0) = \sum_{\vbn} P(\vbn) \dyad{\psi_{\vbn}(0)}$ separately.
 When solving the Schrödinger equation for the harmonic quantum states we are interested in the case where the atoms return to the ground state potential~\cite{lewenstein2021generation, stammer2023quantum}, inspired by the 3-step model underlying HHG~\footnote{The 3-step model of HHG~\cite{corkum1993plasma} provides an intuitive picture of the underlying electron dynamics.
 Due to the intense laser field, the electron can tunnel (instantaneously) into the continuum through the barrier formed by the atomic binding potential and the dipole interaction with the driving field.
 This is followed by an acceleration of the electron in the continuum due to the presence of the intense field, which finally brings the electron back to the core where it can recombine to its ground state by emitting high-order harmonic radiation.}.
-The conditioned dynamics is thus given by
+The dynamics of the field modes are thus given by (for details see End Matter~\ref{end:derivation_TDSE})